 - CT scan

-Hematuria caused by catheter-induced urinary tract infection is generally treated with antibiotics.
+Catheter-induced urinary tract infection causes hematuria, which you can generally treat with antibiotics.
 Apart from this, the doctor might also recommend using a smaller sized catheter to avoid the risk of injuries.

 The problem, however, is that an indwelling catheter – no matter how small – might still allow bacteria to enter and multiply in your urethra, putting you at risk of developing hematuria.